JAPANESE POTATO SALAD

 Lightly mash the potatoes using a spoon, we want both smooth and chunky textures.

-Add the vinegar while the potatoes are still hot.
+Add the vinegar while the potatoes are still hot!
 Start with 1 tsp, mix, and then taste.
-Add up to 1 tbsp of vinegar.
+I used 1 tbsp, but add up to 2 tbsp of Japanese vinegar.

 Let the potatoes cool down in a big mixing bowl while you prep the rest of the ingredients.